bitcoinhodler/GlacierProtocol/future.md

 If user doesn't have watch-only wallet in Bitcoin Core, follow "Import watch-only wallet into Bitcoin Core" subprocess.

 Get next unused receive address from Bitcoin Core, with index.
-Don't show user!
-Tell user the index and have them type in the first 8 digits or so from photo.
+Show user all but the last 4 digits of the address.
+Tell user the index and have them type in the last 4 digits or so from photo.
 (If no photo, or this index is not in photo, follow the "Generate receiving addresses" subprocess.)
-Once first 8 digits match, show entire address and confirm with user.
-Copy/paste address and send bitcoins.
+Once last 4 digits match, copy/paste address and send bitcoins.

 Should we go easier: just show the user and trust they actually verify it vs photo?